jeffreysorgen/golf-club-sensors/activity.md

 <p align="center"><img src="http://some_place.com/nrf-screenshot.png" /></p>

 ##### Next: [Modifying the file (first draft)](#modifying-the-file)

-#### New notes for modding the file:
+### New notes for modding the file:

 (from https://www.arduino.cc/en/Reference/ArduinoBLE)

-Think of this as _Sender_ and _Reader_.
+**Notify or Indicate.** Think of this as _Sender_ and _Reader_.
 ArduinoBLESense is the _sender_ and when a reading changes, the nRF Connect is going to be the _reader_ at the right moment.
 For my purposes, the _sender_ wants to let the _reader_ know that the state has changed from Ready to Resting, and vice versa.
-This reduces the BLE communication (which is the most energy-hungry part of this project) down to one single instance: _characteristic change_ (state change)
+This reduces the BLE communication (which is the most energy-hungry part of this project) down to one single instance: _characteristic change_ (state change).
+The model BLE uses is known as a **publish-and-subscribe model.**

-To use BLE library: `#include <ArduinoBLE.h>` (_first thing I found to include for certain, more to come_)
+Sender/Arduino is _Peripheral/Server_, and Reader/nRF Connect is _Central/Client_

 **Updating a characteristic.** When Y-axis, `y < -0.85`, changes from true to false or back, this is the moment to send BLE data, nothing else.
 Save on BLE energy.

+Interesting: There are two GATT units, 0x2743 and 0x2744, which are _angular velocity (radian per second)_ and _angular acceleration (radian per second squared)_, respectively.
+Don't know whether I'd be able to use this.
+It's related to centripetal force.

+What I've determined so far is that there are four sections:
+1. *"Prior to"*
+2. `void setup()`
+3. `void loop()` and
+4. *"other functions"*

+**Prior to `void setup()` and can be within _namespace_:**
+- `#include <ArduinoBLE.h>` To use BLE library.
+- `BLEService service("180C");` Need this in sketch, probably in the next line.
+But this is going to vary, depending on how much more I learn about UUID and the need for them to be unique.
+For the moment, just "180C" is fine.
+It means "unregistered generic UUID"
+-
+- _then what? is that it?_

+#
 #
 ## Modifying the file: